Members will exhibit courtesy and respect to each other during meetings, discussions and all organization events.

 A member who is a potential vendor shall identify him/herself as such when participating in ART discussion relevant to his/her service.

-Any member who feels s/he cannot support the mission, goals, strategies, programs, and/or leadership of the planning body as agreed upon by the members should resign from ART.
+Members should support the mission, goals, strategies, programs and/or leadership of the planning body as agreed upon by the entire membership.

 Every member will take responsibility not only for abiding by these rules of conduct personally, but also for speaking out to assure that all members abide by them.